Detection, measurement and prediction of water flow through grain boundary networks in stainless steel nuclear fuel clad

 Safe, secure storage of spent fuel from the UK fleet of advanced gas-cooled nuclear reactors (AGR) must be assured until a geological disposal facility is operational.
-The spent oxide fuel assemblies are stored in water as they require cooling from the heat generated by radioactive decay.
-The corrosion resistance of certain grain boundaries in their steel may be reduced (https://doi.org/10.1016/j.corsci.2014.04.050
+The spent fuel assemblies, which are a stainless steel, are stored in water as they require cooling from the heat generated by radioactive decay.
+The corrosion resistance of certain grain boundaries in their steel may be reduced (https://doi.org/10.1016/j.corsci.2014.04.050https://doi.org/10.1016/j.matdes.2019.108368) and corrosion damage through the cladding may then allow water to percolate to the fuel.
+This creates a risk of fission product release.
+The potential damage depends on the steel chemistry, its thermomechanical processing and the history of the reactor operation.

 dphil project ideas for 24 25 jpeg